-- The incorporation of best practice information/publications produced by relevant professional bodies - The provision of working procedures within the Internal Audit Service - 2.3 The Internal Audit Charter and the Internal Audit Strategy both reflect the requirements of the PSIAS.
+- The provision of working procedures within the Internal Audit Service - 2.3 The Internal Audit Charter and the Internal Audit Strategy both reflect the requirements of the PSIAS.
 These standards require a risk-based plan that sets out how the internal audit service will be provided and developed in accordance with the Charter and how it links to the Council's objectives and priorities.